 Rule 19.
 Scheduling and Location of Hearing

-(b) If a Party has failed to participate in the Arbitration process, the Arbitrator may set the Hearing without consulting with that Party.
-The non-participating Party shall be served with a Notice of Hearing at least thirty (30) calendar days prior to the scheduled date unless the law of the relevant jurisdiction allows for or the Parties have agreed to shorter notice.
+(b) If a Party has failed to participate in the Arbitration process, and the Arbitrator reasonably believes that the Party will not participate in the Hearing, the Arbitrator may set the Hearing without consulting with that Party.
+The non-participating Party shall be served with a Notice of Hearing at least thirty (30) calendar days prior to the scheduled date unless the law of the relevant jurisdiction allows for, or the Parties have agreed to, shorter notice.

 Rule 20.
 Pre-Hearing Submissions